SfC Home > Physical Science > Physics > Gravity > Gravitation >

-A Black Hole is a sun or star that has collapsed on itself, such that its gravitational field is so strong than not even light can escape its pull.
-Thus, it is called a "black hole" because that is how it appears to telescopes.
+A Black Hole is a very massive sun or star that has collapsed on itself, such that its gravitational field is so strong than not even light can escape its pull.
+It is called a "black hole" because that is how it appears to telescopes.

-The gravitational escape velocity equation for a Black Hole substitutes the speed of light for the velocity.
-The event horizon or Schwarzschild radius is the defining size of a Black Hole and can be determined from the escape velocity equation.
+The equation for the gravitational escape velocity of a Black Hole uses the speed of light as the highest possible velocity for material trying to escape the star.
+The defining separation from the center of a Black Hole is called the event horizon or Schwarzschild radius and can be determined from the escape velocity equation.

 Questions you may have include: